Fee payment deadline is today, May 21. More

 While the college does not tolerate any form of discrimination or harassment, the Non-Discrimination/Anti-Harassment Policy is intended to cover discrimination and harassment based on protected class.
 Protected classes for purposes of this policy are sex, race, color, religion, national origin, ancestry, age, disability, genetic information (GINA), military status, sexual orientation, and gender identity and expression.

-If you believe you are the victim of harassment, sexual violence, discrimination, hostile work environment, workplace violence or retaliation, please submit a complaint
+If you believe you are the victim of harassment, sexual violence, discrimination, hostile work environment, workplace violence or retaliation based on a protected class, click on the link below to submit a complaint.

 The College uses a secure reporting format to make sure that we address the situation in a prompt and efficient manner.
 The online report form is sent directly to the Title IX Coordinator and Deputy Coordinators.
 This is the College's preferred method of reporting.
 You also may report anonymously using this form.
 Please be aware, if you choose to report anonymously, it may limit the College's ability to resolve the matter.